Rachanastasia/base-css-2.0/README.md

 - sets up main, section, header, and footer as flexboxes

-- themes app based on black, white, and accent colors (in variables)
+- sets up page white page with accent-color header, footer, buttons, and black text.
+All colors are set in variables.

 - adds padding to specific elements based on variables